Undoubtedly one of the great attractions to visiting San Sebastian and the Basque Country is eating out.

 It is one of the most prestigious restaurants in the Basque Region which includes an excellent wine bodega and their very own vegetable and herb garden.

 The seats near the windows are highly sought after although perhaps a more intimate space is in one of the three dining rooms inside.

 Dishes at Restaurant Akelera are meticulously prepared with the menu changing frequently.
-A popular dining option is the “Menú de Degustación” a special menu consisting of the chefs latest dishes prepared with the freshest season produce.
+A popular dining option is the “Menú de Degustación” a special menu consisting of the chef's latest dishes prepared with the freshest seasonal produce.

 » Paseo Padre Orkola, 56 – Tel: 94-321-2052